nogibjj/djl_project_2/README.md

 - update column names
 - delete unnecessty columns

-### ETL operations
+### CRUD operations
-extract() and load() functions were designed to extract inforamtion from a CSV datset and load into a SQLite dataset.
+- Create and Read operations: ETL operations extract() and load() functions were designed to extract inforamtion from a CSV datset and load into a SQLite dataset.
 The resulting SQLite database is located in the data folder with the followind columns:
     - Fecha
     - Hora
     - ZP
     - IMECAS
     - Contaminante
     - Color

-### CRUD operations
+- UPDATE

-- update () renames the spanish names of the columns to their english translation.
+update () renames the spanish names of the columns to their english translation.
     - Fecha --> Date
     - Hora  Hour
     - ZP --> ZP